 Scope: Participation in terrestrial and marine protected area consultations and campaigns

-Nicholas White, Jen Sullivan, MacGregor Parent, Laura King
+MacGregor Parent (Chair), Doug Ballam, Nick White, Jen Sullivan, Laura King

 Purpose: Support Nature NL’s mission to conserve nature.
 Help conserve NL’s terrestrial and marine ecosystems through participation in government and industry processes, consultations, and activities.
 Use our scientific expertise to contribute advice, make suggestions, and raise questions.

 Scope: Environmental assessments, impact assessments, advocacy, oil and gas, forestry, resource development, Species at Risk (endangered species)